 Forget to get your own special sweetheart a gift this Hallmark holiday?
-We have you covered: Just read her/him/them this classic MAGNET feature from 12 years ago, when Kevin Shields first talked publicly about My Bloody Valentine finally following up 1991’s seminal Loveless.
+We have you covered: Just read her/him/them this classic MAGNET feature from almost 13 years ago to the day, when Kevin Shields first talked publicly about My Bloody Valentine finally following up 1991’s seminal Loveless.
 Never mind the love, here’s the Loveless.

 Loveless isn’t simply My Bloody Valentine’s shoegazing masterpiece; the 1991 album is also the basis for one of alt-rock’s greatest yarns.
 It’s been reported that MBV leader Kevin Shields spent three years and a half-million dollars painstakingly piecing together Loveless in the studio, bankrupting the band’s label, Creation Records, in the process.
 On the 15th anniversary of the LP’s release, Shields tells MAGNET that things aren’t always as they seem.

 The two things we’re really known for are spending Creation’s money and making records with loads of overdubs on them.
 The exact truth is this: About a month before we started Loveless, Creation pulled away from Rough Trade distribution and said, “Our contract is up with you.
 We don’t want to sign again.”
 By the time we resumed recording in September of ’89, Creation was already bankrupt.

 When we first started Loveless, no one signed to Creation.
 When we finished the damn record, they had hit records and bands on Top Of The Pops.
 They were a very successful label.
 All that stuff about us nearly breaking Creation because we spent all their money is literally 100 percent lies.